DRAGONTOS/Website/content/posts/debian-server-install/index.md

   sudo tee /etc/apt/sources.list.d/docker.list > /dev/null
 sudo apt update
 ```
-We can now finally install Docker with the most up-to-date versions:
+You can now finally install Docker with the most up-to-date versions:
 ```bash
 sudo apt-get install docker-ce docker-ce-cli containerd.io docker-buildx-plugin docker-compose-plugin -y
 ```
-Now that Docker is installed, we need to test it first to check if it is installed.
+Now that Docker is installed, you need to test it first to check if it is installed.
 correctly or not, and you can do that with this:
 ```bash
 sudo docker run hello-world